Stability of Weighted Majority Voting under Estimated Weights

-We show the results of two Monte Carlo simulations with $100,000$ runs to demonstrate the effect of distribution variance on the expected correctness of unbiased estimate.
-In Figure~\ref{Fig:Stability on Correctness, Est_P Fixed}, we depict $\dsc(\pestv)$ and $\expect(\dsc(\pestv,\pdisv))$, where trustworthiness $\pdisv$ is a normal distribution with expected value $\pestv$ equal to trust (unbiased) and a variance set by the $x$-axis.
-This figure shows the variance the distributions of trustworthiness $\pdisv$ has no effect on the correctness on average.
-In contract, in Figure~\ref{Fig:Stability on Correctness, True_P Fixed}, we depict $\dsc(\pv)$ and $\expect(\dsc(\pestdisv,\pv))$, letting the trust be the quantity being a random variable, distributed around trustworthiness with increasing variance.
-Unsurprisingly, this figure shows that a more divergent distribution leads to a lower average correctness $\expect(\dsc(\pestdisv,\pv))$, furthermore $\expect(\dsc(\pestdisv,\pv))$ cannot exceed $\dsc(\pv)$, in line with the conclusion of section \ref{sub:Trust SA}.
-In the next section, we study this case further.
+We show the results of two Monte Carlo simulations with $100,000$ runs over Example \ref{exp} to demonstrate the effect of distribution variance on the expected correctness of an unbiased estimate.
+In Figure~\ref{Fig:Stability on Correctness, Est_P Fixed}, we depict $\dscpepe$ and $\expect(\dscpepdis)$, where trustworthiness $\pdisv$ is a Beta distribution with expected value $\pestv$ equal to trust (unbiased) and a variance set by the $x$-axis.
+This figure shows the variance of the trustworthiness $\pdisv$ has no effect on the correctness on average, which confirms our theorem.
+In contrast, in Figure~\ref{Fig:Stability on Correctness, True_P Fixed}, we depict $\dscpp$ and $\expect(\dscpedisp)$, letting the trust be the quantity being a random variable, distributed around trustworthiness with increasing variance.
+Unsurprisingly, this figure shows that a more divergent trust distribution leads to lower average correctness $\expect(\dscpedisp)$ since the trust is more likely to be far away from trustworthiness and results in accuracy degradation.
+Furthermore, $\expect(\dscpedisp)$ can never exceed $\dscpp$, in line with the conclusion of section \ref{sub:Trust SA}.
+In the next section, we will study this case further.